 - you or your guardian who has legal authority to consent to electroconvulsive therapy;

 - if you are under 18 years of age, your parent with legal and physical custody or

 - a representative authorized to consent to electroconvulsive therapy under a durable power of attorney or other advance directive.

 If you have been denied services you are entitled to receive a second opinion.
 This request is made to the executive director of the community mental health service program.

-If you have questions about your treatment rights, contact the Office of Recipient Rights at the Detroit Wayne County Community Mental Health Agency at 313-833-2500.
+If you have questions about your treatment rights, contact the Office of Recipient Rights at the Detroit Wayne Integrated Health Network at 313-833-2500.